Ardalanhayatifar/ardalanhayatifar.github.io/_posts/2019-01-05-C-F-Bond-Activation-by-FLPs.md

 ![FLPs_background](https://dl.dropboxusercontent.com/s/bthvv4euey4pt22/FLPs_background3.png?dl=0)
 <br>
 # When the Lewis Base is used Without a Lewis Acid Present: No FLP
-The Lewis base acts a very strong base at P. It reacts first by defluorinating the $\alpha$ fluorine to form a salt.
+The Lewis base acts a very strong base at P. It reacts first by defluorinating the \alpha fluorine to form a salt.
-Then the anion of $PhCPCF_2$
+Then the anion of

 ![FLP_as_base](https://dl.dropboxusercontent.com/s/ark8707nx0uwnoy/FLP_as_base5.jpg?dl=0){:height="177px" width="800px"}